lichen-community-systems/Flocking/README.md

 ------
 Flocking is in active development.
 It has bugs, it's growing fast, and help is welcome and appreciated.

-### Short Term To Dos###
- * More unit generators!
-   * ADSR and other envelopes
-   * Dynamics processors (compressor/limiter)
+### Roadmap ###

+Flocking's [development roadmap](https://github.com/colinbdclark/Flocking/wiki/Release-Plan) is documented in the wiki.
+Plans include:
+ * Better support for interleaving Flocking unit generators with the Web Audio API
+ * Improved documentation
+ * A new format for specifying connections between unit generators
-   * Lots more
+ * A block-accurate scheduler and more sample-accurate scheduling unit generators
  * Multichannel expansion
- * The ability to connect one unit generator to multiple inputs
- * A block-accurate scheduler and more sample-accurate scheduling unit generators
- * Major improvements to the Demo Playground/IDE
- * The ability to record sessions and export an audio file from your browser
+ * A "live data merging" environment for live coding
+ * Graphical editing of Flocking synth defs

 Getting Started
 ---------------